heraclitus0/QSI/QSI_case_study.md

-# Case Study — QSI: Quantifying and Reducing Operational Drift in a Restaurant Supply Chain
+# QSI: Quantifying and Reducing Operational Drift in a Restaurant Supply Chain
 *Hyderabad franchise network · May–June 2025 (61 operational days)*

 ---